 As a child I looked for any excuse I could find to get out of doing some of the things that were expected of me.
-Almost any excuse would be acceptable.
+Almost any excuse would do.
 “Other kids don’t have to do it” was one of my favorites.
 And, of course, there were many others.
 As I got older my human nature did not change.
 However, my excuses got more sophisticated.
 I learned that with a little creativity you can pretty much justify anything.
 However, once I got serious about my relationship with God, things begin to change.
 The old excuses just did not work anymore.

-Because we are all fallen creatures we all sin to some degree.
+Because we are all fallen creatures, we all sin to some degree.
 As the saying goes, nobody is perfect.
 Some will object to being classified as fallen creatures.
-But if you’re not perfect it means there is something wrong with you.
+But if you are not perfect it means there is something wrong with you.
 A true follower of Christ admits that he is a sinner and seeks the help of his God in putting to death the sin that is in him.
 He may struggle and fall but He always gets up and reaches for the hand of God.
 These are not hypocrites.
 A hypocrite is one who embraces his sin privately but portrays himself publicly as a faithful Christian.

-While our little story concerning the diet is useful in illustrating the situation in the Church, we have to admit that it is not a perfect analogy.
+While our little story concerning the diet is useful in illustrating the situation in the Church, we must admit that it is not a perfect analogy.
 With the diet, avoiding the unhealthy foods was a matter of one’s own will power.
 In Christianity, avoiding sin is accomplished through the power of God’s grace.
 He does it all.
 We just open our hearts to Him.
 In Hebrews 12:15 we read: “See to it that no one fail to obtain the grace of God.”

-So, despite the presence of hypocrites the Church still has Christ as its head.
+So, despite the presence of hypocrites, the Church still has Christ as its head.
 And as such she remains a sure guide.

 Copyright © 2023 StayCatholic.com